Cuvée wine

 Filling

-After ageing in tanks or barrels, bottling follows: the process of filling into the final storage and transportation container.
+After ageing in tanks or barrels, the wine is bottled and placed in its storage and transportation container.

 Bottle fermentation

-Bottle fermentation (method champenoise) is a complex process for producing high-quality sparkling wines, especially champagne.
+Bottle fermentation is a meticulous process for the production of champagne and other high-quality sparkling wines.

 Bottle sizes

-Wine used to be stored in barrels, vats or tubes and was served in jugs until the glass bottle became popular in the 19th century.
+Wines used to be stored in barrels or tubes until glass bottles and bottle sizes became established in the 19th century.

 Final